codebender828/svm-transaction-serializer-toolkit/README.md

 const RECIPIENT_PUBKEY = new PublicKey("RECIPIENT_ADDRESS"); // The address that will receive the tokens
 const TOKEN_MINT = new PublicKey("YOUR_TOKEN_MINT_ADDRESS"); // The mint address of the token you want to transfer
 ```

+Important: You need to know which token program your token uses:

+- Legacy Token Program: `TokenkegQfeZyiNwAJbNbGKPFXCWuBvf9Ss623VQ5DA`
+- Token-2022 Program: `TokenzQdBNbLqP5VEhdkAS6EPFLC1PHnBqCXEpPxuEb`

+The example uses Token-2022 by default, which is used by $SONIC on Sonic Mainnet.
+If your token uses the Legacy Token Program, you'll need to:

+1. Import `TOKEN_PROGRAM_ID` instead of `TOKEN_2022_PROGRAM_ID`
+2. Update the program ID in `getAssociatedTokenAddress` and `createTransferInstruction` calls

 ## Usage